Can I Take Time Off For Voting? Yes

 - Valid United States federal, state, or local government issued identification

-Acceptable forms of identification without a photograph that bear the name and address of the elector (two required)
+List #2 - Sufficient ID without a photograph that bear the name and address (Two Required)

 - Bank or credit union statement that is dated within 90 days of the date of the election